Alexandru Al. Ioan Cuza: Claimant

-Alexandru Al. Ioan Cuza, obeying his adoptive mother's wish, also entered politics.
+Alexandru Al. Ioan Cuza, obeying his adoptive mother's wish, eventually entered politics.
 A macaronic diary note by culture critic Titu Maiorescu reads: Der ältere Cuza-Sohn hat gărgăuni im Kopf seit er hier sein Freiwilligenjahr und viel mit Măria-Ta angeredet ("The older Cuza son has had a bee in his bonnet ever since he took here [in Romania] his one-year military service as a volunteer, and they often referred to him as Your Highness").
 His younger brother, who suffered a debilitating disease of the lungs, was living in Paris, and showed no interest in politics.
 Alexandru's bid was in generating opposition against Carol (who was crowned King of Romania in 1881).
 As "Prince Cuza", Sașa participated in the election of January 1888, winning a seat in the Assembly, for Mehedinți County, Third College.
 He placed first after ballotage, having rallied with the opposition Conservatives.
 He soon after relinquished his seat.
 This decision is attributed by Chiper to political adversity: "the name he carried was a danger for his father's enemies who [...] launched on a furious campaign against his person".

 In a letter he sent from Cannes on February 13, Cuza noted that he would have wanted to represent the peasantry and champion their cause, but that the Assembly Presidency was likely to be taken by one who had betrayed his father.
 On March 4, his election was ruled legitimate by the Assembly, though his resignation was also recorded.
 Deputy Mihail Kogălniceanu, who had been Alexandru Ioan's long-time political associate, welcomed Sașa's resignation as a wise gesture, which "has spared this Chamber much embarrassment."
 He also noted that it was natural for the peasant electorate to appreciate both Cuzas, since the Domnitor had "made them into landowners."
 A later assessment in O Século daily noted that the young Cuza was in fact below the legal age for holding political office, and that his letters, including one he sent to Kogălniceanu, simply illustrated his "wish to abstain."